These plans assume that you have the knowledge to do a neat job, use the right knots and keep the weight down!

 prevent the spars from slipping through the edging tape.

-- Cut off 2 short and 2 longer dowel cross-pieces, using wood glue and spare dowel to make the tips as shown above.
+- Cut off two short and two longer dowel cross-pieces, using wood glue and spare dowel to make the tips as shown above.

 glue them in place if you want.
 Otherwise, glue small dowel lugs onto